← All posts

 Heppner is not a holding that AI can never be used in legal work.
-It is not a holding that every AI-assisted draft loses privilege.
-It is a fact-specific warning about what happens when a person independently uses a public consumer-facing AI tool for case strategy and expects traditional privilege doctrines to do the rest.
+Nor is it a holding that every AI-assisted draft loses privilege.
+The opinion is a fact-specific warning about what happens when a person independently uses a public consumer-facing AI tool for case strategy and expects traditional privilege doctrines to do the rest.

-That makes it highly relevant for legal AI architecture.
+That makes the case relevant for legal AI system design.

 What the court actually held